Broadcast - About the Record

 For a band that had previously drawn inspiration from Depression-era newspapers, 1930’s opera singers, the woman’s suffrage movement and long-forgotten abolitionists, The Dimes are having a new love affair with something very simple.

 Their latest EP, “Broadcast”, draws its inspiration from a single sound - an open-G chord played just-right through a 1960’s Fender Princeton, with way too much reverb.
-Says guitarist P. Kaiser: “that tone was really the spark for a lot of these songs.
-Johnny and I got some new amps and we just couldn’t stop listening to the damn reverb, it became an addiction.
+Says guitarist J Clay “that tone was really the spark for a lot of these songs.
+We got some new amps and we just couldn’t stop listening to the damn reverb, it became an addiction.
 I’d just sit around the house all weekend, strumming a G chord every way I could, going ‘holy crap that sounds good!’”.

 Booking: Brooklyn Baggett